Top 3 Password Managers for Businesses

-Dashlane is always featured in our lists.
-The software is available for Windows, Mac, iOS, and Android, and offers a great solution for businesses.
-Dashlane's business plan entails all the features the regular premium version has, though it doesn't come with the VPN function.
-But that isn't all too bad.
+Dashlane has shown up everywhere in our reporting on password managers, making an appearance (near the top) on pretty much all of our lists.
+The software is available for Windows, macOS, iOS, and Android, and the developer also offers a great solution for businesses.
+Dashlane's business plan entails all the features of the regular premium version, except for the free VPN, but that shouldn't be a big issue for businesses.

-Especially Dashlane's focus on user-friendliness and simplicity makes it a great option for smaller teams and companies.
-However, it also means that the app omits some monitoring features other providers like LastPass offer.
+Dashlane's focus on user-friendliness and simplicity makes it a great option for smaller teams and companies.
+However, it also means that the app lacks some of the monitoring features offered by other providers like LastPass.

-LastPass: The All-rounder for Smaller and Larger Businesses
+LastPass: The All-rounder for All Kinds of Businesses

-Despite some blemishes in its interface, LastPass excelled in our test with its very solid array of features and overly generous free version.
-Its business packages offer more personalization and analysis tools than other password managers.
-Via the user-friendly admin console, you can make detailed settings to your general password security and take advantage of various analysis tools.
-LastPass also lets you securely share passwords, notes, and other datasets with whole groups.
+Despite some cosmetic issues relating to its interface, LastPass excelled in our review thanks to its solid array of features and overly generous free version.
+The developer's business packages, not looking to disappoint, offer more personalization and analytical tools than other password managers.
+Via the user-friendly admin console, it's possible to configure detailed password security settings and take advantage of a variety of analytical tools.
+LastPass also lets you securely share passwords, notes, and other data sets with entire user-defined groups.

-LastPass offers businesses two packages: The Teams package can be used by teams of up to 50 people; LastPass Enterprise is designed for larger companies.
+LastPass offers two business packages: Teams can be used by up to 50 people, whereas Enterprise is designed for larger companies.